SkooveLearn PianoDownload on the App Store

 What is a bass clef?

-• If we only used treble clef, we would have a more limited range of notes to read on one, five line staff.
-We would need to use an excessive amount of ledger lines and octave higher or lower markings.
+• We can easily read pitches below middle C. If we only used treble clef we would need to use an excessive amount of ledger lines and octave lower markings.

-How to draw a bass clef
+How to remember bass clef notes?

 Bass clef lines